aroberge/ideas/docs/html/_sources/motivation.rst.txt

 proposal on Python-ideas.
 I believe, like Steve d'Aprano wrote, that the main reason is that most people do not know how to do this.

-    | [page 420] *...it should be emphasized that Python's module, package and import
-      mechanism is one of the most complicated parts of the entire language -- often poorly understood by even the most seasoned Python programmers unless they've devoted effort to peeling back the covers.*
-    |     ... long discussion ...
-    | [page 428] *Assuming that your head hasn't completely exploded at this point, ...
-      Last, but not least, spending some time sleeping with PEP 302 and the documentation for* importlib *under your pillow may be advisable.*

-        Python Cookbook, 3rd edition, by David Beazley and Brian K. Jones

 So, by creating this project, I'm hoping that enough examples will be created that could be **easily** adapted for exploring proposals